nayanrajani/Terraform/AWS-Terraform/readme.md

 - Now crete a .tf file in folder and start writing down the code.

-- After all the configuration, run terraform init to initialise the terraform inside this folder.
+- After all the configuration, run terraform init to initialize the terraform inside this folder.

 - now run terraform plan, to see the changes going to be take place in actual env.